 Pro tip: If viewing from a desktop, hover your cursor over the heat map to magnify.
 Mobile viewers – zoom in as usual!

 Otherwise, unless lounge access with a specific airline is an important priority, I recommend steering clear of the airline cards and focusing instead on the proprietary and hotel-branded cards.
 I personally justify spending $395 annually to keep both the Chase Sapphire Reserve and Citi Prestige (along with the no-fee Amex Blue Business Plus) in my wallet to enjoy the flexibility that come with earning multiple points currencies.
-I tend to redeem my points by transferring Ultimate Rewards to United or British Airways and Citi ThankYou points to Lifemiles.

 The Best Signup Bonus Offers Available Today